9jaDevo/IPHub-Blocker/README.md

 ## Description

 Invalid Traffic Blocker is a WordPress plugin that uses the IPHub.info API to detect and block unwanted traffic such as bots, VPNs, and suspicious IP addresses.
 This helps AdSense publishers and website owners ensure that only valid traffic is served.
+This is not an official plugin for IPHub.info.

 ## Installation